How to Configure Nginx Rate Limit and Whitelist

 Requirements

-- Basic knowledge of Nginx configuration files (
+• Basic knowledge of Nginx configuration files (nginx.conf)

-) - Administrative access to make changes to the server’s configuration
+• Administrative access to change the server’s configuration

 Obtaining the Real Client IP

-Obtaining the real client IP address is crucial to apply rate-limiting rules accurately.
-By default, Nginx obtains client IP information from the connecting TCP socket.
-However, if your server is behind a reverse proxy or load balancer, you must configure Nginx to extract the real client IP from the headers.
+Getting the real client IP address matters when you want to apply rate-limiting rules accurately.
+By default, Nginx gets client IP information from the connecting TCP socket.
+If your server sits behind a reverse proxy or load balancer, you must configure Nginx to extract the real client IP from the headers.

 http {